 - European night Crawlers – Cool to moderate temperatures

-What Type Of Worm Farm Are You Going To Set Up For Your Worms?
+What Type Of Worm Farm Are You Going To Use For Your Worms?

-There are a variety of different worm composting systems you can purchase or you can build your own.
+There are a variety of different worm composting bins you can purchase or you can build your own.

-They are great starter bins and easy to expand your herd later just by adding more of these inexpensive bins.
+Plastic totes great DIY worm farms for use when starting out.
+Easily expand your herd later just by adding more of these inexpensive worm bins.

 Many people consider these bins an eyesore inside their homes and I understand.